 Risk Severity

-Based on the risk assessment in Section 3.2, a visualization of risk severity is shown in figure 3.2.
+Based on the risk assessment in Section 3.2, a visualization of risk severity is shown in Figure 3.2.
 The risks identified by risk ID T.4 and T.2 have a high impact as well as high likelihood of occurrence.
 Due to these factors they have been identified as red zone risks and shall be monitored very closely.
 Risks with medium impact and medium to high likelihood of occurrence have been identified by risk ID PM.1, E.1, and T.1.
 These risks are within the yellow zone of the matrix and will be monitored periodically but pose no “show stopping” potential.
 Risks in the white zone, which are O.3, O.1, and T.3, have low impact and low likelihood of occurrence.
 Due to these factors they will be monitored on a monthly basis.
 However all mitigation plans will be enforced throughout the project lifecycle such that no contingency plans will be initiated.